cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/html-rewriter.md

 ## Handlers

-There are two handler types that can be used with `HTMLRewriter`: _element handlers_ and _document handlers_.
+There are two handler types that can be used with `HTMLRewriter`: element handlers and document handlers.

 ### Element Handlers